In rare rebuttal of Kremlin critic Navalny, Putin denies he owns a Black Sea palace

 The comments neither deny the existence of the property itself nor contradict Navalny’s investigation, which alleged that the residence formally belongs to four proxies with ties to Putin’s inner circle.

-Navalny created the “Putin’s Palace” video while recovering from nerve-agent poisoning in Germany last year, but it wasn’t released until after he returned to Russia last week.
+Navalny created the “Putin’s Palace” video while recovering from nerve-agent poisoning in Germany last year, but it was not released until after he returned to Russia last week.
 He was arrested immediately upon arrival for allegedly violating the terms of his suspended sentence in a 2014 embezzlement case.
 He was then sentenced to 30 days at a Moscow detention center, pending a Feb.
 2 court hearing.

 Navalny, who has blamed Putin for the August poisoning, said he waited until he was back in Moscow to publish the video as a show of fearlessness.
 In it, 3-D artistic depictions of the palace’s interiors included Italian furniture worth more than $50,000.
 The palace purportedly includes a hookah lounge with a pole-dancing stage, an underground ice hockey rink, a casino and a wine-production cellar.